About RAS

 The usual format of the meetings is that we have an invited speaker who gives a one hour talk, followed by a break where you can have a drink, talk to other members and browse the library.
 This is followed by short talks by members on a variety of subjects e.g. observing techniques, things to observe, images.
 The meeting closes at 9.45pm.

-The BASICS section also has monthly meetings.
-Membership is not required for these meetings which are to encourage, motivate and generally inform about amateur astronomy.
+This is our free outreach section.
+Membership is not required for these meetings which are to encourage, motivate and generally inform young and old about amateur astronomy.

 The meetings consist of a talk on an aspect of astronomy and if clear after the talk, we stay outside with telescopes for observing.
-Young children are recommended to come for the latter part of the evening from about 8.00pm when telescopes will be set up if the sky is clear.
+Young children are recommended to come for the latter part of the evening from about 8.00 pm when telescopes will be set up if the sky is clear.
+As these meetings are in an urban area the quality of observation is limited.

 Our president is Dr Allan Chapman, the well-known historian and teacher of the history of Science in the Faculty of Modern History, Oxford.